Section 1

 Copying Files

 When working with computational data, it’s important to keep a safe copy of that data that can’t be accidentally overwritten or deleted.
-For this lesson, our raw data is our FASTQ files.
-We don’t want to accidentally change the original files, so we’ll make a copy of them and change the file permissions so that we can read from, but not write to, the files.
+For example, when you do sequencing your raw data is represented by a .fastq file We don’t want to accidentally change the original files, so we’ll make a copy of them and change the file permissions so that we can read from, but not write to, the files.

-First, let’s make a copy of one of our FASTQ files using the cp
+First, let’s make a copy of one of our .dat files using the cp

 command.